PavanRangani/docs/docs/devops/assets/assets.md

 - We also have daily backup of whole application, which is useful to restore any archive for the given time.
 It does not need help from System Admin.
 See [backup/restore](./backup-restore.md) for more details.

 ## Amazon ECR
-- Stores Docker images of each microservices.
+- Stores Docker images of each microservices, which are built from source code using Jenkins
 - Both Staging and Production environments docker images are hosted here

 ### Backup Plan
 None.
-We presume AWS won't mess up and we can anyway create it from the Source code.
+We presume AWS won't mess up.
+And if it does, we can anyway create it from the Source code.

 ## Amazon S3

-### athena-backups
+### backups-athena
+- Bucket name is `backups-athena`
-- Used to store Github source code backup
-- `sourcecode` directory within this bucket, has 30 days lifecycle policy.
+- `sourcecode` directory is used to store Github source code backup, which has 30 days lifecycle policy.

 ### Backup Plan
 - None.

 ## Firebase
-- Store application's meta data (this is very tiny amount at the present)
+- We are using Firebase Realtime Database as well as Firebase Hosting.

+### Firebase Hosting
 - PWA web application is hosted on Firebase Hosting.
+It is a static contents like HTML, Javascript and CSS.
+It does not have any confidential data

+#### Backup plan
+- Firebase Hosting provides to rollback to previously deployed versions via its console.
+- We don't have any other mechanism for backup as we can always build it again.

+### Firebase Realtime Database
 - All projects are created using `athena@clariusgroup.com` Google service account.
+- Store application's metadata.
+This is very tiny amount at the present.
+[See this JSON to get an idea of data stored](./firebase-data.md).
+To name few, it has `lastUpdated` timestamp of groups like contacts, legal entities etc and also have webapp (PWA) version and under-maintenance information.
+- It also stores [reports download requests](../../prd/aggregated-report/download-report.md), which are cleaned up periodically by server app.
+- There aren't any confidentcial data stored on any of the firebase projects.
 - Projects:
     - [Athena Test](https://console.firebase.google.com/u/0/project/athena-test-b48d9/overview)
     - [Athena Admin Test](https://console.firebase.google.com/u/0/project/athena-admin-test/overview)